 and providing for the payment and recovery of such fees.

-[Section 71 amended by No. 28 of 2006 s.
+[Section 71 amended: No. 28 of 2006 s.
 332.]

 72. Payment of fees and duties

 The Authority may pay registration fees and duty under the Duties Act 2008 in relation to a sale made under Division 4 of Part III or a loan made under Division 1 of Part IV on behalf of the person to whom the sale or loan is made and may recover the amount so paid from him.